Berteroa incana

 - Small populations can be addressed by pulling the plants before seeds have set.

-- Mowing the plants to can help to reduce seed production but will not eliminate the population.
+- Mowing can help to reduce seed production, but will not eliminate the population.

 - Become PlantWise and avoid growing hoary alyssum in your garden.